mfem/web/src/annotated/ex6.md

 }
 ```

-The loop terminates if the number of degrees of freedom exceeds a preset `limit max_dofs`, ensuring that the refinement or solution process doesn't consume too much memory or computation time.

 **Adaptive refinement loop**

-After solving the linear system, the mesh is refined adaptively based on error estimation (in lines [255-260](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L255-260)), and the finite element space and solution are updated (in lines [268-269](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L268-269)) accordingly:
+After solving the linear system, the mesh is refined adaptively ([lines 255-260](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L255-260)) using on the marking strategy (10), and the finite element space and solution are updated ([lines 268-269](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L268-269)) accordingly.

+The method `refiner.Apply(mesh)` first computes local error indicators using the error estimator, then selects elements for refinement based on a marking strategy.
+It refines the selected elements to be subdivided in order to improve solution accuracy ($h$-refinement).
+After refinement, `refiner.Stop()` checks if a stopping criterion, such as reaching a target error level or maximum mesh size, has been met, and exits the loop if necessary.

 ```c++
 refiner.Apply(mesh);